Understanding Appendicitis Symptoms: What You Need to Know

 • Urine tests help rule out a urinary tract infection or kidney stones.

-• Imaging tests like a CT scan or ultrasound may be performed to visually confirm the appendix’s inflammation.
+• Imaging tests like a CT scan or ultrasound may be performed to confirm the appendix’s inflammation visually.

 Complications of Appendicitis

-Appendicitis is considered a medical emergency because it can quickly lead to complications if left untreated.
+Appendicitis is considered a medical emergency because an inflamed appendix can quickly lead to complications if left untreated.
 These complications include:

 • Rupture of the appendix: This can cause the contents of the intestine to spill into the abdominal cavity, leading to peritonitis, a life-threatening infection.